menu

 Demographics

-The citizens of Port Sanilac are slightly better educated than the national average of 21.84% for all cities and towns, with 21.10% of adults in Port Sanilac having a bachelor's degree or advanced degree.
+The education level of Port Sanilac citizens is a little higher than the average for US cities and towns: 21.10% of adults in Port Sanilac have at least a bachelor's degree.

 The people who call Port Sanilac home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Sanilac residents report their race to be White.
 Important ancestries of people in Port Sanilac include German, English, Irish, Italian, and Polish.